kandibedalaram-arch/PREDICTIVE-ANALYTICS-FOR-CUSTOMER-PURCHASE-BEHAVIOUR-USING-MACHINE-LEARNING-IN-E-COMMERCE/README.md

-PREDICTIVE ANALYTICS FOR CUSTOMER PURCHASE BEHAVIOUR USING MACHINE LEARNING IN E-COMMERCE Project Overview:
+PREDICTIVE ANALYTICS FOR CUSTOMER PURCHASE BEHAVIOUR USING MACHINE LEARNING IN E-COMMERCE Project Overview
 The research aims to examine and develop an improved predictive analytics framework with machine learning for accurately predicting customer purchase behaviour in e-commerce platforms.

-Objective:
+Objective
 To identify the key transactional and behavioural factors that influence the customer purchase decisions.
 To develop machine learning models for accurately predicting consumer purchase behaviour in e-commerce platforms.
 To compare the performance of predictive analytics models based on machine learning.
 To propose an advanced and actionable predictive framework that can improve personalised marketing and conversion rates in e-commerce businesses

-Technologies Used:
+Technologies Used
  Python
  Pandas
  NumPy